Charcoal: Purification and filtration

 Charcoal may be activated to increase its effectiveness as a filter.
 Activated charcoal readily adsorbs a wide range of organic compounds dissolved or suspended in gases and liquids.
 In certain industrial processes, such as the purification of sucrose from cane sugar, impurities cause an undesirable color, which can be removed with activated charcoal.
-It is also used to absorb odors and toxins in gases, such as air.
-Charcoal filters are also used in some types of gas masks.
+It is also used to absorb odors and toxins in gaseous solutions, as in home air purifiers and some types of gas mask.
 The medical use of activated charcoal is mainly the absorption of poisons.
 Activated charcoal is available without a prescription, so it is used for a variety of health-related applications.
 For example, it is often used to reduce discomfort and embarrassment due to excessive gas (flatulence) in the digestive tract.

 Animal charcoal or bone black is the carbonaceous residue obtained by the dry distillation of bones.
 It contains only about 10% carbon, the remaining being calcium and magnesium phosphates (80%) and other inorganic material originally present in the bones.
 It is generally manufactured from the residues obtained in the glue and gelatin industries.
-Its decolorizing power was applied in 1812 by Derosne to the clarification of the syrups obtained in sugar refining; but its use in this direction has now greatly diminished, owing to the introduction of more active and easily managed reagents.
-It is still used to some extent in laboratory practice.
-The decolorizing power is not permanent, becoming lost after using for some time; it may be revived, however, by washing and reheating.
-Wood charcoal removes some coloring material from solutions, but animal charcoal is generally more effective.
+Its bleaching power was applied in 1812 by Derosne for clarifying sugar syrup, but its use in this direction has now greatly diminished.
+Today it is seldom used for this purpose due to the introduction of more active and easily managed reagents, but it is still employed to some extent in laboratory practice.
+The bleaching action of the charcoal in solution diminishes as it adsorbs colored contaminants, and it must be reactivated periodically by separate washing and reheating.
+While wood charcoal effectively removes some pigments and contaminants from solutions, bone charcoal is generally more effective as an adsorption filter due to its increased porosity and surface area.